 Tentacles

-Tentacles, presented by the Robert J. Kleberg, Jr. and Helen C. Kleberg Foundation, take guests out to the open ocean's deep waters and place them amid jellyfish, octopus, cuttlefish, and other strange and wonderful species.
+Tentacles, presented by the Robert J. Kleberg, Jr. and Helen C. Kleberg Foundation, take guests out to the open ocean's deep waters and place them amid jellyfish, cuttlefish, and other strange and wonderful species.

 This dark environment showcases the ocean’s deepest depths, where sunlight can’t reach, but life thrives nonetheless.
 In this unfamiliar world, guests are treated to an up-close look at these unusual animals and even the opportunity to touch them.
 Several species of jellyfish are illuminated to give our guests an up-close at these floating phantoms – without fear of being stung.
 At our moon jelly touch pool, gently pet these delicate and translucent creatures and learn more about their fascinating features from our knowledgeable staff.